RasaHQ/rasa/docs/evaluation.rst

 a splitted extraction of "near" and "Alexanderplatz" would get full scores on our approach and zero on the BILOU-based one.

-Here's a comparison between both different scoring mechanisms for the phrase "near Alexanderplatz tonight":
+Here's a comparison between the two scoring mechanisms for the phrase "near Alexanderplatz tonight":

 ==================================================  ========================  ===========================
 extracted                                           Simple tags (score)       BILOU tags (score)